The Overlooked Clot

 Patient stories illustrate the scope and importance of addressing diagnostic error.
 By sharing your story, you help ensure the voices of patients and their families are heard in diagnostic improvement efforts.

-Use the SIDM's Patient Toolkit for Diagnosis to prepare for your next medical appointment and enhance your partnership with medical professionals.
+Use SIDM's Patient Toolkit for Diagnosis to prepare for your next medical appointment and enhance your partnership with medical professionals.